 Pass-Through Taxation Helps Business Owners Avoid Double Taxation

-C corporations must pay business taxes and then, the owners must also pay individual income taxes.
-In other words, there are two layers of taxation resulting in a much higher tax burden than with a different organizational structure where income is passed through to the owners.
+C corporations must pay business taxes, and the owners must also pay individual income taxes.
+In other words, there are two layers of taxation, resulting in a much higher tax burden than with a different organizational structure where income is passed through to the owners.